meginwinnipeg/workshops/content/participating-online.md

 ![GoToWebinar Audio Options](img/gotoaudio.png)

 ## GoToWebinar
-The toolbar provides a couple of ways to ask questions and interact with your colleagues.
+The toolbar provides limited methods to interact with the instructor or your peers.

 ![GoToWebinar Toolbar](img/gototools.png)

 Clicking on the red arrow opens your tools.

 ## Raise hand button
-Use the _Raise Hand_ button to ask to be unmuted to comment or ask a the instructor a question during question period.
+Use the _Raise Hand_ button to ask to be unmuted to comment in question period.
+Try and think of these sessions as a live YouTube video.
+Asking for assistance with specific technical issues will not be helpful to the broader audience, but asking general questions will be.

 ## Questions window
 Use the _Questions_ window to comment or ask a the instructor a question at any time.
 Instructors will do their best to respond, sometimes waiting for a break in the lesson to do so.